drj11/forth-pyconuk2017/README.md

 I was pleasantly surprised by the accuracy and comprehensiveness of the Stack Overflow answer to my first (and so far only) Stack Overflow question.

+Following a tutorial really makes you implement things, and not push them down the line.
+If the tutorial calls for ?DO or +LOOP to work, then they really have to work.